ableasdale/kafka-producer-perf-test-walkthrough/README.md

 Much better throughput and latency in general (38 seconds for this run; 1 minute 17 seconds previously).

-batch-size-avg=191010 now batch.size is not reached -> need to use linger.ms
+- batch-size-avg=191010 now batch.size is not reached -> need to use linger.ms
-bufferpool-wait-ratio=12% -> improvement (from 66%)
+- bufferpool-wait-ratio=12% -> improvement (from 66%)
-record-queue-time-avg=397 -> improvement (from 2391)
+- record-queue-time-avg=397 -> improvement (from 2391)
-request-size-avg=253660 -> almost identical to batch.size -> Sender thread is sending ASAP because linger.ms=0
+- request-size-avg=253660 -> almost identical to batch.size -> Sender thread is sending ASAP because linger.ms=0
   - We need to increase linger.ms

-## Had to restart due to disk space issues with Docker
+### Note - had to restart due to disk space issues with Docker

 ```
 time docker exec -it broker1 /bin/bash -c 'KAFKA_OPTS="" kafka-producer-perf-test --throughput 100000 --num-records 1000000 --topic demo-perf-topic --record-size 1000 --producer-props bootstrap.servers=broker1:9091 acks=all batch.size=400000 --print-metrics'